microsoft/RTVS-docs/checkforupdate.md

 The latest version of RTVS is:

-## 1.0.30307.1918 RC3  (Recommended)
+## 1.0.30321.1407 (Recommended)

-This is the 1.0 Release Candidate version of RTVS, which is available from [here](https://aka.ms/rtvs-current).
+This is the 1.0 version of RTVS, which is available from [here](https://aka.ms/rtvs-current).

 You can check the version by going to Help | About: